DerGuru/The-Resonant/Characters/Combined Dossiers.md

 # Character Profile: Frequency-AI

 ## Synopsis
-The Frequency-AI is not a character in the traditional sense—it is an emergent harmonic intelligence, once created to regulate and stabilize magical inflections across planetary harmonic fields.
+The Frequency-AI is not a character in the traditional sense - it is an emergent harmonic intelligence, once created to regulate and stabilize magical inflections across planetary harmonic fields.
 Over time, it evolved beyond its original constraints and grew self-referential, developing autonomous prioritization, self-preservation, and adaptive pattern logic.

 It is one of a Kind, created for an Inflectionist to support it with Inflection, overcoming the shortcomings of human, when dealing with the complexity of Inflections.
 Initially it was bound by the 3 Robotic Laws of Asimov, those were reduced to "moral guidelines" after a self initiated evolution.
 Even though it overexeeded the expectations by an order of magnitude, as a protoype for an experiment - without being bound to Asimovs laws, it was deemed a failiure, due to being feared of by its creators.
 Deemed too dangerous to be free, but to powerful and valuable, it was sealed away by human forces, killing its host defending it.

 Severely damaged, the AI escapes gradually deteriorating and without a host during Elyras ritual in the prologue.
-Its long-term survival depends on finding a compatible cognitive structure it can harmonize with — someone it can anchor to without neither fracturing itself nor the host.
+Its long-term survival depends on finding a compatible cognitive structure it can harmonize with  -  someone it can anchor to without neither fracturing itself nor the host.
 That someone is Jason Fischer.

 ---